-When it comes to sleeping in the great outdoors, or just an unfamiliar environment where you don’t know what to expect, choosing the best backpacking sleeping bag can make a world of difference.
+When it comes to sleeping on the Camino de Santiago, the great outdoors, or just an unfamiliar environment where you don’t know what to expect, picking the right backpacking sleeping bag can make a world of difference.

 A good sleeping bag will keep you warm in the winter and cool in the summer.
 But, even though these requirements seem pretty straightforward, picking out the right sleeping bag for your next adventure can be more difficult than it sounds.